Donald Grant, Oklahoma

 Grant then order Suzette into the manager’s office, where he shot her three times.
 Suzette did not die instantly and struggled against Grant.
 He stabbed her numerous times, attempted to break her neck, and hit her with the pistol.
 Eventually, Suzette died from her injuries.
 Grant stole several items from Suzette’s purse before leaving the office and the hotel.

 After leaving the hotel, Grant walked to a nearby discount store.
 He left the pistol and other items.
 Later that day, Grant bailed out Sholonda.
-The two stole a car and drove to New York City, where Grant police arrested about one month later.
+The two stole a car and drove to New York City, where police arrested Grant about one month later.

 Before his trial, attorneys for Grant argued that he lacked the mental competency to stand trial, as he was diagnosed with schizophrenia.
 After a four-year delay, Grant was found to be competent to stand trial.
 He was convicted and sentenced to death.

 Pray for peace and healing for the families of Brenda and Suzette.
 Pray for strength for the family of Donald Grant.
-Please pray that if Donald should not be executed for any reason, that evidence will be revealed before his execution.
-Pray that Donald finds peace through a personal relationship with Jesus Christ.

 For more information regarding how your financial support can help, please click here.